 It’s also felt that the use of these supplements may “lift” or “lighten” the burden placed on your adrenal glands from stress and give your body a break and time to recover.

 The exact mechanism is not well understood but many patients agree that they work well.

 My personal experience (both on myself and on patients) suggests that most people (around 70-80%) benefit from adrenal glandular use to manage cortisol and stress.

 Adrenal glandulars can also safely be combined with adrenal adaptogens which we will discuss below.

-How to use: Take up to 2 capsules of adrenal glandulars each day and combine with adaptogens or high doses of Vitamin B6.
+How to use: Take up to 2 capsules of adrenal glandulars each day and combine them with adaptogens or high doses of Vitamin B6.
 Be prepared to use this supplement for 3-6 months (depending on the severity of your symptoms).

 Ashwagandha (and Adrenal Adaptogens) Increase Stress Resilience and Balance Serum Cortisol

 May help promote weight loss more than other adaptogens.

 Helps improve sleep, reduce anxiety and increase cognition.

 Improves resilience to stress and increases exercise performance.